 Military Repel Attack On Gwoza, Kill Seven Terrorists

-TROOPS of 26 Task Force Battalion of the Nigerian Army in the early hours of yesterday repelled an attack on Gwoza town of Borno State, killing seven Boko Haram terrorists.
+TROOPS of 26 Task Force Battalion of the Nigerian Army in the early hours of yesterday repelled attack on Gwoza town of Borno State, killing seven Boko Haram terrorists.

 Gwoza was attacked and captured on August 7, 2014, by Boko Haram, but the military reclaimed it early this year.
 Yesterday’s repulsion and killings were disclosed in Maiduguri by the Media Coordinator of Operation Lafiya Dole, Col. Tukur Gusau, while briefing newsmen on the successes recorded in the ongoing fight against Boko Haram insurgency in the North East of the country.